 Clear policies and procedures for the operation of an agency's drone program will help ensure that staff are aware of their obligations and understand how information collected by the drone can be handled.
 These policies and procedures should include:

-If an agency will contract a third party to operate the drone or to outsource its management of information collected by the drone, it must take all reasonable steps to ensure that the contracted service provider is contractually bound to comply with the privacy principles.22
+If an agency will contract a third party to operate the drone or to outsource its management of information collected by the drone, it may need to take all reasonable steps to ensure that the contracted service provider is contractually bound to comply with the privacy principles.

 Once bound, the contracted service provider is responsible for any privacy breaches.
 If the contracting agency does not take all reasonable steps to bind the contracted service provider, the contracting agency will be responsible for any breach of privacy arising from the actions of the contracted service provider.